 About Me

-During my time at Stony Brook I had the pleasure of taking courses with such luminaries as Stanley Feldman, Andy Delton, and Yanna Krupnikov.
+Looking back to the recent past, during my time at Stony Brook I had the pleasure of taking courses with such luminaries as Stanley Feldman, Andy Delton, and Yanna Krupnikov.
 The dissertation I’m currently wrapping up under the guidance of Michael Peress consists of three mostly independent chapters, covering immigration opinion’s effect on immigration policymaking at the level of US states, cross-national comparisons of the urban-rural divide across the globe, and an intranational study of urban-rural movements and ideological shifts in the Netherlands.
-These topics represent my circa 2019 interests preserved in amber, with the aforementioned artificial intelligence areas currently occupying my mental life.

 Before landing on the Ye Longe Isle of Bagels & Hockey Fanatics, I taught English for a few years in Ecuador and Peru.
 And before that, I triple majored in philosophy, psychology, and German at the University of Arkansas (with a year spent at Karl-Franzens Universität in Graz, Austria).